phuongdattran/npProject/README.md

 - Members system: follow different member and loot at their stats

 **Permissions**
-- Admin is able to edit or delete every event, comment and member info.
+- Admin is able to edit or delete every event, comment and member info
-- Member is only able to edit or delete his own events, comments and info.
+- Member is only able to edit or delete his own events, comments and info
-- Guest can only see the event list and can't look at the members list or the comments.
+- Guest can only see the event list and can't look at the members list or the comments

 **API**
 - Strava API to retrieve member stats for his profile